Table of Contents

 - Find the Perfect Fit for Your Home’s Energy Needs

 Are you wondering what the maximum domestic system size is for your building?
-Getting the right size for your domestic system can be tricky to figure out.
-This can be made especially difficult when faced with tons of technical jargon.
+Getting the right size for your domestic system can be tricky, especially when faced with technical jargon.

-The short answer: We typically recommend that the maximum domestic solar PV system size is 4kWp, or 16 standard panels (240W-250W) and takes up around 26m² of the roof area – the equivalent of just under two and a half parking spaces.
+The short answer: The maximum recommended domestic solar PV system size for most UK homes is 4kWp (kilowatt-peak).
+This equates to approximately 16 standard solar panels (240W–250W each), covering around 26m² of roof space, roughly the footprint of two and a half parking spaces.

 Key Takeaways